 - Ask the person who will be implementing these ideas for the final thoughts.
 Be careful not to assign the idea to a team member who is not committed or does not believe in the value that this idea will bring.

 Our coaches have led clients through this ideation process hundreds of times.
-They have succeeded in helping companies get unstuck and develop a few key ideas to bridge the gap to achieving the results they wanted.
+They have succeeded in helping companies get unstuck and develop a few key ideas to bridge the gap to achieve the desired results.
 It is amazing how there always seem to be more than enough ideas on the wall or board to fill or surpass the gap.
 The ideas and revenues are sitting in the brains of your team.
 Facilitate it out of their heads, and have a great next year.

 Have a wonderful annual planning session.
 Email me or put your comments on the blog and let me know how you are doing.
 I would love to hear about how this technique helped you achieve your plans.